-- A sign board of approximately 18" wide by 11.75" in height - Beveled corners. - Main text should be 34" to 1" - Trail name in capital letter, underlined" - Key trail destinations and distances, may be 1⁄2" to 3⁄4" lettering - All text shall be routed with a 1⁄4" veining bit with a minimum depth of 1/8" and a maximum depth of 1⁄4" - State Park Name in caps at the bottom - "dcr" or dcr plus logo in the lower right corner - Symbols showing primary recommended uses (use or difficulty symbols may also be in 3"x3"square signs mounted on the post below the sign) - Sign should be affixed with timberlok screws to a single 4x4 pressure treated wood post planted 24-36" in the ground.
+- A sign board of approximately 21" wide by 15" in height (5:7 ratio landscape orientation) - All text should be 1" - Trail name in capital letter, underlined" - Key trail destinations and distances - All text shall be routed with a 1⁄4" veining bit with a minimum depth of 1/8" and a maximum depth of 1⁄4" - State Park Name in caps at the bottom - "dcr" or dcr plus logo in the lower right corner - Information and symbols showing allowed and prohibited trail uses and trail difficulties.
+This information may be in 4"x4" or 3"x3"square signs mounted on the post below the sign. - Sign should be affixed with lag bolts to a single 4x4 pressure treated wood post planted 24-36" in the ground.
 Top of sign should be installed 1" down from top of 4x4.
-Post should be the same color brown as sign. - The top of the 4x4 pressure treated post should be beveled 45 degrees to back with 1 inch flat on top (same side as sign). - Top of sign board should be approximately 40" to 48" inches from the ground.
+Post should be the same color brown as sign. - The top of the 4x4 pressure treated post should be beveled 45 degrees to back with 1 inch flat on top (same side as sign). - Top of sign board should be approximately 36 inches / feet from the ground.